A note from Nielsen on covid-19

 + NIELSEN Media Community

-At Nielsen, we measure what people watch, listen to and buy.
-We have done this for over 90 years.
+At Nielsen, we measure what content people watch and listen to.
+We have done this for more than 50 years.
 Most of our knowledge and data comes directly from people like you.
-We rely on real people to understand how audiences watch TV and listen to music and podcasts, and how consumers shop for the products they need.
+We rely on real people to understand how audiences watch TV, stream and listen to music and podcasts.

 To measure all of this, we ask people to be part of our panels.
-A panel is a small group that has the same traits as a larger group of people (like race, gender, etc.).
-Some of our panels are made up of Nielsen Families.
+A panel is a small group that has the same traits (like race, gender, etc.) as a larger group of people.
+Some of our panels are made up of Nielsen Families, also known as Nielsen Homes or Nielsen Households.
 Nielsen Families are people who allow us to measure what they watch on TV and listen to on the radio.
-We take what we learn from them and get the ratings.
+We take what we learn from them and produce the ratings.

 For more information